Cheddar apple cornbread muffins coming in hot for the beginning of Thanksgiving week!

 - pinch of salt

-- While the muffins bake, combine the softened butter, sage, honey, and a pinch of salt in a stand mixer fitted with a paddle attachment.
+While the muffins bake, combine the softened butter, sage, maple syrup, and a pinch of salt in a stand mixer fitted with a paddle attachment.
 Beat the butter until all of the ingredients are incorporated.
 Keep at room temperature until serving.